vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 **The relevant modifications are as follows (For detailed rules, please read the article below)**:

-* **SBP Registration**：SBP registration requires 1,000,000 VITE staking (In Vite TestNet this requirement is 500,000 VITE)
+* **SBP registration**：SBP registration requires 1,000,000 VITE staking (In Vite TestNet this requirement is 500,000 VITE)
-* **SBP Election**: In each round, a random 23 SBPs in the top 25 super nodes are selected to produce snapshot blocks, plus another 2 SBPs are randomly selected in super nodes ranking between 26-100.
+* **SBP election**: In each round, a random 23 SBPs in the top 25 super nodes are selected to produce snapshot blocks, plus another 2 SBPs are randomly selected in super nodes ranking between 26-100.
-* **SBP Reward**: 50% of the mining rewards are given to the SBP, and 50% are allocated to the top 100 super nodes by voting weight.
+* **SBP reward**: 50% of the mining rewards are given to the SBP, and 50% are allocated to the top 100 super nodes by voting weight.

-## SBP Registration
+## SBP registration

 In the traditional DPoS implementation, a certain amount of tokens are paid to register delegated node.
 But in Vite system, computing resources as well as SBP eligibility are obtained through **staking**.
 In Vite, you can stake to get **Quota** (transaction quota), or you can stake to register a SBP.

-### Stake Rules
+### Stake rules

 To register a SBP, you need to stake VITE tokens, which will be frozen until you cancel the SBP eligibility.
 In other words, if you want to stay as a SBP, you should have enough VITE being staked.

-**Stake Amount：**
+**Stake amount：**

 * MainNet：*1,000,000 VITE*
 * TestNet：*500,000 VITE*

-**Stake Period：**
+**Stake period：**

 Once staked, the VITE tokens for SBP registration cannot be retrieved immediately.
 Actually, staked tokens must be retrieved by sending a transaction to **cancel the SBP eligibility** after at least **7776000** snapshot blocks (about 3 months).

 The *3 months* lock-time is to prevent frequent staking/canceling, which would significantly impact the stability of the entire network.

-### Registration Logic
+### Registration logic

 In the traditional DPoS algorithm, the address of the registered delegated node is the address to produce blocks and receive rewards.
 Once a node is registered as delegated node, it is qualified since the time being .